Centorr Vacuum Industries

 Vinny has been with Centorr Vacuum Industries since 1974, having started as a sawyer in the manufacturing department.
 He is involved in every phase of vacuum furnace construction from initial design to final manufacturing and oversees the entire manufacturing process and Purchasing functions for Centorr Vacuum Industries.

 Kellie has been with Centorr Vacuum Industries since 2002 and has a B.S. degree in Accounting/Finance from Southern New Hampshire University.
-Kellie worked in the human resource management industry for 13 years prior to joining Centorr and currently manages the Finance, Human Resources, and IT functions for the company.
+Kellie worked in the human resource management industry for 13 years prior to joining Centorr.
+In 2023 she was promoted to the Vice President of Administration including Human Resources and IT, and is the company Controller.

 Brianna started with Centorr Vacuum Industries in 2015 in the purchasing department, and in 2017 was promoted to Purchasing Manager.
 She has her BA in Business Management from University of Phoenix and her MBA from University of Phoenix.
 Brianna is responsible for the Purchasing department and oversees all facets of the ordering process for CVI.